-The following procedures apply to students and student organizations accused of violating the Student Code of Conduct.
-Note: If the student or student organization poses a threat to any person, is unruly, disruptive, uncontrollable, damages or threatens to damage any property or some other very serious condition exists, the Dean of Student Affairs (or designee) may suspend the student or organization from activity at AUK immediately, and have the student(s) escorted off AUK property.
+The below procedures apply to students and student organizations accused of violating the Student Code of Conduct.
+Note: If the student or student organization poses a threat to any person, is unruly, disruptive, uncontrollable, damages or threatens to damage any property or some other very serious condition exists, the Dean of Student Affairs (or designee) may suspend the student or organization from activity at AUK immediately pending investigation and have the student(s) escorted off AUK property.

-II.1) Initiation: Person(s) witnessing or experiencing what they believe to be a possible non- academic code violation should complete an Incident Report Form and submit it within 48 hours of the alleged incident as appropriate.
-Incident Reports submitted after this timeframe will be assessed by the Student Conduct Officer, who will determine whether the Incident Report should be investigated further as set forth in II.2.

-1) If the alleged is an AUK student the report should be submitted to the Student Conduct Officer (SCO) within the Office of Student Life.

-2) If the alleged is unknown or a non-AUK student the report should be submitted to the Coordinator of Safety & Security (CSS).

-3) If the alleged is a faculty or staff member the report should be submitted to his/her direct supervisor.

-II.2) Initial Review: The Student Conduct Officer (SCO) or the Coordinator of Safety & Security (CSS) as designated above will begin an Initial Review of the complaint and supported materials and/or information.
+- II.1) Initiation: Person(s) witnessing or experiencing what they believe to be a possible non-academic code violation should complete an Incident Report Form and submit it within 48 hours of the alleged incident as appropriate.
+Incident Reports submitted after this timeframe will be assessed by the Student Life designee, who will determine whether the Incident Report should be investigated further as set forth in II.2. - If the alleged is an AUK student, the report should be submitted to the Student Life designee within the Office of Student Life. - b) If the alleged is unknown or a non-AUK student, the report should be submitted to the Coordinator of Safety & Security (CSS). - If the alleged is a faculty or staff member the report should be submitted to his/ her direct supervisor. - II.2) Initial Review: The Student Life designee or the Coordinator of Safety & Security (CSS) as designated above will begin an Initial Review of the complaint and supported materials and/or information.
 The process may include meeting with the indicated student(s) involved to determine whether relevant evidence exists and if there is a reasonable basis for believing the University's Student Code of Conduct was violated.
 Based on the nature of the incident further investigations and evidence gathering may be required.
-The involved person(s) will be informed that her/his name appears on an Incident Report and an initial meeting with the SCO is to be scheduled within 5 working days of receiving the incident report.

-II.3) Investigations & Gathering Evidence: Campus Security in conjunction with the Student Conduct Officer shall have primary responsibility for the investigation of acts that involve suspected violation of University policies or applicable State of Kuwait laws individually or collectively.
-CSS, SCO, and/or other designated University personnel are authorized to investigate alleged violations other than those involving academic misconduct.
+The involved person(s) will be informed that her/his name appears on an Incident Report and an initial meeting with the is to be scheduled within 5-working days of receiving the incident report. - II.3) Investigations & Gathering Evidence: Campus Security in conjunction with the Student Life designee shall have primary responsibility for the investigation of acts that involve suspected violation of university policies.
 Any person believed to have information relevant to an investigation may be contacted and requested to make an appointment to discuss the matter.
 Investigations, witnesses' interviews, and hearing sessions will be scheduled during the 5 working days following the initial meeting.

 All students have rights and responsibilities and are expected to comply with the University rules and regulations.
 During periods of investigation and inquiry throughout the adjudication process the complainant and the accused will have similar rights, even if another member of the University community submitted the charge itself.
-Deviations of such rights are at the discretion of the SCO or responsible University administrator in compliance with his/her duties.
+Deviations of such rights are at the discretion of the Student Life designee in compliance with his/her duties.

 Upon completion of an investigation, the investigator will decide upon an appropriate course of action, which may include, but is not limited to, taking no further action, deferring further action with or without conditions, or initiating charges.
-Please note: All investigations involving suspected students will be referred to the SCO for determination of the appropriate course of action.
+Please note: All investigations involving suspected students will be referred for determination of the appropriate course of action.

-At the conclusion of the Initial Review and the investigations, the SCO or CSS will conclude either that the referred incident has been dismissed or that the referral has been accepted, requiring further investigation and follow-up.
+At the conclusion of the Initial Review and the investigations, the Student Life designee will conclude either that the referred incident has been dismissed or that the referral has been accepted, requiring further investigation and follow-up.